healingdrawing/task-social-network/backend/README.md

   Public bool `json:"public"`
 }
 ```

-- ### `RESPONSE` from backend:
+![response][response]

-- - `SUCCESS` case
+- `SUCCESS` case:
 Redirect to `LoginView.vue`.
 Perhaps will be better to sign in user automatically and redirect to `ProfileView.vue`.

 ---

 # TODO: sergei see this and make them alright, make them go at the right place int he readme.
-Below this line is rought work.
+Below this line is rought work

 // Incoming JSON DTO for group creation over handler groupCreateHandler